Smoothed Phase-Coded FMCW: Waveform Properties and Transceiver Architecture: Waveform Properties

 \subsection{Mutual Orthogonality}

 The coding spreads the power of the signals in the beat frequency domain.
 As each transmitted PC-FMCW uses its phase-coded signal, only the correct signal passes through the received signal, which is matched to this code.
-The signals with other code sequences are not matched to these received signal, leading to the spread of the power over range.
-The theoretical limits of the suppression equal to the spreading factor and can be written as \cite{Jankiraman}:
+The signals with other code sequences are not matched to this code, leading to the spread of the power over range.
+The theoretical limits of the suppression are equal to the spreading factor and can be written as \cite{Jankiraman}:

-Assume the first radar (victim) transmits PC-FMCW with the phase lag compensated code $\bar{s}_1(t)$ to detect a target.
+Assume the first radar (victim) transmits PC-FMCW with the phase lag compensated code $\hat{s}_1(t)$ to detect a target.
 The received signal reflected from the target with complex coefficient $\alpha_1$ can be written as:

-To illustrate the mutual orthogonality assessment, consider the worst-case scenario when a second radar is perfectly synchronized with the first radar and transmits a PC-FMCW with the phase lag compensated code $\bar{s}_2(t)$.
+To illustrate the mutual orthogonality assessment, consider the worst-case scenario when a second radar is perfectly synchronized with the first radar and transmits PC-FMCW with the phase lag compensated code $\hat{s}_2(t)$.
 The signal transmitted from the second radar is delayed in time and captured by the first radar with complex coefficient $\alpha_2$ as:

 where ${\tau}_2$ is the round trip delay between the first and second radars.
 Subsequently, the total received signal on the first radar is the combination of received signals and can be written as: